Browsing Tag

 We were fortunate to see a marvelous Henry Moore exhibition staged at the Baths of Diocletian on one of our first visits here.

-Even without a special exhibit on, this museum should be on your list.
-Built in the 4th century, these are the largest of all the thermal baths built by the Romans.
-They are also among the best preserved and easy to reach since they are across the Piazza della Repubblica from Rome’s train station—Roma Termini.
+This museum should be on your list even without a special exhibit.
+Built in the 4th century, these are the largest and among the best preserved of all the thermal baths built by the Romans.
+The Baths are easy to reach.
+They are across the Piazza della Repubblica from Rome’s main train station—Roma Termini.

 Remarkably preserved Roman mosaics line the floors and some walls within the Baths of Diocletian.